JJ/hoborg/text/text.md

 esplanade.

-The press said afterwards that we had been inciting the masses to rebellion, but that was not true.
+The press said afterwards that we had been inciting the masses to rebellion, but that was not true, well, not completely.
 The only papers they posted were circus paper, nothing that told the emaciated, overworked and exploited brothers of the still United States of America that workers' paradise was just a hundred miles away, in the Republic of Florida.
 So if they somehow got wind of it and rioted, it was not our fault.
+Maybe they heard the paper posters talking, or maybe they were just on the brink of rebellion, all the United States are, ain't they?

 It was nobody's fault either that a couple of our own clowns ended up in jail, but that was somehow how it all started.
 Why the clowns were sent to jail is not clear, since as I said they had not been on the parade, I said that, right?
-They might have been drunk and on the wrong side of a police officer, or just too black for the Irish police officer that apparently arrested them.
+They might have been drunk and on the wrong side of a police officer, or just too black for the Irish copper that apparently arrested them.

-So it was not our fault either that Ted, as white as it gets but all dressed up and with the makeup on went there in the circus clown car followed by the marching band and the elephants and a few acrobats and eventually a few thousand locals to demand early release of his mates.
+So it was not our fault either that Ted, as white as it gets but all dressed up and with the blackface makeup on went there in the circus clown car followed by the marching band and the elephants and a few acrobats and eventually a few thousand locals to demand early release of his mates.